 |---|---|---|---|

-| Data Ownership | Rents access to your privacy records; if you cancel the subscription, your documented PII registers and history vanish. | Permanent Assets: Fully editable Word/Excel PII Registers and Privacy Policies that you own forever. | A localized “PII Inventory” stored on your secure server defining data types and specific retention periods. |
+| Data Ownership | Rents access to your privacy records; if you cancel the subscription, your documented PII registers and history vanish. | Total Ownership: Your policies, standards, and logs stay on your secure servers.
+You own the IP forever. | A localized “PII Inventory” stored on your secure server defining data types and specific retention periods. |

 | Legal Implementation | Attempts to “automate” privacy via dashboards that cannot determine Lawful Basis or assess Legitimate Interest. | Governance-First: Formalizes your existing data processing into an auditor-ready framework (GDPR/CCPA compliant). | A completed “Record of Processing Activities” (ROPA) proving you have identified the legal basis for all PII. |